9 Things to Do in Oslo:

 Akershus Fortress is Oslo’s solid medieval fortress erected in the 12th – 14th century to defend the city.
 The first fortress construction is believed to have been built by King Haakon V.

-Throughout history Akershus has successfully withstood all Swedish sieges, including an attempt by Charles XII in 1716.
+Throughout history, Akershus has successfully withstood all Swedish sieges, including an attempt by Charles XII in 1716.

-Today, Akershus Fortress is a popular venue for concerts and other cultural events, and in summer guided tours are available.
+Today, Akershus Fortress is a popular venue for concerts and other cultural events, and in summer, guided tours are available.

 Behold the unusual sculptures in Vigeland Sculpture Park.

 Vigeland Sculpture Park, or Vigelandsparken, is an installation in Frogner Park, historically a baroque park belonging to Frogner Manor.
-In 1896 the park was bought by the municipality and turned into a public park.
+In 1896, the park was bought by the municipality and turned into a public park.
 Some years later, in 1914, it was the site of the Jubilee Exhibition, and shortly, the Vigeland installation was initiated.

-Vigeland Sculpture Park is actually the most popular tourist attraction in Norway, and the world’s largest sculpture park designed by only one artist.
+Vigeland Sculpture Park is the most popular tourist attraction in Norway, and the world’s largest sculpture park designed by only one artist.
 The park is open to the public all year round – and it is free to visit.

-Learn about The Scream painted by the world-famous Edvard Munch.
+Learn about The Scream, painted by the world-famous Edvard Munch.

 The Munch Museum, which from spring 2021 is in Bjørvika in a brand new museum construction, manages the world’s most significant collection of Edvard Munch’s works.
 The site at the waterfront in Bjørvika is a new urban development area, where also Oslo Opera House is located.